yugr/rust-slides/features/pros/copy-elision/README.md

 because situation w/ `memcpy`'s has been significantly improved.

-Copies (`clone`'s) are present in high-level IR (MIR) and also can be optimized.
+Copies (`clone`'s) are present in high-level IR (MIR) and also can be optimized but currently aren't.

-TODO:
-  - is this done ?
+TODO: is this done ?

 # Problems